Nutrition Tips for Vegan Athletes

 We need carbs to train hard and recovery properly.
-Depending on your training schedule and goals, the majority of carbohydrates you consume should come from complex carbohydrates.
+Depending on your training schedule and goals, the majority of carbohydrates you consume should come from unrefined carbohydrates.
 Try to avoid refined processed carbohydrates and reach for carbs from whole grains, non-starchy and starchy vegetables and fruits to get the most nutritional value.

 - starchy vegetables like sweet potato, potato and squashes

 - whole grains like brown rice, oats and quinoa

-- fruits like banana, dates, figs, berries and oranges
+- fruits like banana, dates, figs, berries, apples and oranges

 While I don’t think protein-deficiency is room for alarm if eating plant-based diet but I do think it’s important for vegan athletes to make sure they’re getting enough.
-I use both flavoured protein powder that I’ll drink with water right after a workout, as well a plain hemp and brown rice protein powders that I used to increase the amount of protein in my diet.
-I’ll add these to smoothies and use them in baking and other recipes.
+I include a whole food plant-based protein powder in my diet as well as use plain rice brown and plain hemp protein.

 Including plenty of beans like chickpeas, black beans and black-eye peas really helps as does plenty of lentils.
 I love tempeh as a protein source and I eat tofu regularly, as well as edamame.
 Including these foods at every meal really adds up and you’ll be surprised how much protein you can get simply by being aware of it.